phusion/passenger_rpm_automation/README.md

 If the test fails now, a shell will be opened inside the test container, in which you can do anything you want.
 Please note that this is a root shell, but the tests are run as the `app` user, so be sure to prefix test commands with `setuser app`.
 You can see in internal/test/test.sh which commands are invoked inside the container in order to run the tests.

 Inside the test container, you will be dropped into the directory /tmp/passenger, which is a *copy* of the Passenger source directory.
 The original Passenger source directory is mounted under /passenger.

+## Tutorial: building your own packages

+Are you a user who wants to build RPMs for a Passenger version that hasn't been released yet?
+Maybe because you want to gain access to a bug fix that isn't part of a release yet?
+Then this tutorial is for you.

+You can follow this tutorial on any OS you want.
+You do not necessarily have to follow this tutorial on the OS you wish to build packages for.
+For example, it is possible to build packages for Red Hat 7 while following this tutorial on OS X.

+### Prerequisites

+If you are following this tutorial on a Linux system, then you must [install Docker](https://www.docker.com/).

+If you are following this tutorial on any other OS, then you must install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).

+NOTE: If you are on OS X, installing boot2docker is NOT enough.
+You MUST use Vagrant+VirtualBox.

+### Step 1: Checkout out the desired source code

+First, clone the Passenger git repository and its submodules:

+    git clone git://github.com/phusion/passenger.git
+    cd passenger
+    git submodule update --init --recursive

+Checkout the branch you want.
+At the time of writing (2015 May 13), you will most likely be interested in the `stable-5.0` branch because that's the branch that is slated to become the next release version.

+    git checkout stable-5.0

+Then go to the directory `packaging/rpm`:

+    cd packaging/rpm

+### Step 2 (non-Linux): spin up Vagrant VM

+If you are on a Linux system, then you can skip to step 3.

+If you are not on a Linux system, then you must spin up the Vagrant VM.
+Type:

+    vagrant up

+Wait until the VM has booted, then run:

+    vagrant ssh

+You will now be dropped in an SSH session inside the VM.
+Any futher steps must be followed inside this SSH session.

+### Step 3: build packages

+Use the `./build` script to build RPMs.
+You must tell the build script which distribution and architecture it should build for.
+Run:

+    ./build -p /passenger -w ~/work -c ~/cache -o output -a <ARCHITECTURE> -d <DISTRIBUTION> rpm:all

+Replace `<ARCHITECTURE>` with either `i386` or `x86_64`.
+Replace `<DISTRIBUTION>` with either `el6` or `el7`.

+ * `el6` is for Red Hat Enterprise Linux 6.x and CentOS 6.x.
+ * `el7` is for Red Hat Enterprise Linux 7.x and CentOS 7.x.

+When the build is finished, you can find the RPMs in the `output` directory.

+If you are on a non-Linux OS (and thus using Vagrant), you should know that this `output` directory is accessible from your host OS too.
+It is a subdirectory inside `<PASSENGER REPO>/packaging/rpm`.

+### Step 4 (non-Linux): spin down Vagrant VM

+If you are on a Linux system, then you can skip this section.

+If you are not on a Linux system, then you must spin down the Vagrant VM.
+Type:

+    vagrant halt

 ## Related projects